childsb/glusterfs-hadoop-docs/ConfiguringHadoop23_SIMPLE.markdown

 _Important!:_ Only start the resource manager on the master node.
 Omit resourcemanager commands for all slave nodes.

 _Note:_ `source hadoop_env.sh` is only necessary if hadoop_env.sh is not located in /etc/profile.d/.
-Otherwise, they will be set during on each login to yarn user.

     /usr/lib/hadoop-yarn/sbin/yarn-daemon.sh start resourcemanager
     /usr/lib/hadoop-yarn/sbin/yarn-daemon.sh start nodemanager